Testosterone is critical to the maintenance of health and overall quality of life for both men and women.

 We will discuss the influence of insulin on testosterone levels below, so let’s focus on the enzymatic activity here.

-5-alpha-reductase is the enzyme which converts testosterone into dihydrotestosterone.
+5-alpha-reductase is the enzyme that converts testosterone into dihydrotestosterone.

 Dihydrotestosterone (or DHT for short) is a much more androgenic steroid than testosterone is and high levels of DHT may contribute to male patterned baldness in some men.